Jamie McClen: Later career

 McClen's spell at Carlisle only lasted a few months before he was released.
 He then went to Blyth Spartans on a short-term basis.
 He returned to the Football League to join Shrewsbury Town, but he was released due to concerns over his fitness levels.
 In June 2006 he signed a 12-month contract with Kidderminster Harriers of the Football Conference.
 On 3 November 2006, McClen returned to the north-east to play for Bedlington Terriers on loan.

 McClen was released by Kidderminster in January 2007 and signed for Hamilton Academical until the end of the season.
 However, he was released in March 2007.

 In August 2007, McClen joined Northern Premier League outfit Gateshead ahead of the 2007–08 season.
 January 2008 saw McClen join Newcastle Blue Star on loan until the end of the season.
 The move became permanent at the start of the 2008–09 season.

-After Newcastle Blue Star dissolved, McClen joined Morpeth Town, before a trial with Thai Premier League side Pattaya United F.C. in January 2010.
+After Newcastle Blue Star dissolved, McClean joined Morpeth Town, before a trial with Thai Premier League side Pattaya United F.C. in January 2010.
 McClen opted to stay in the north-east as he had a young family.